 Flu viruses are unpredictable and can change over time, so a past flu vaccine may not protect you this year.
 We recommend that everyone 6 months and older get a flu vaccine each year.
 Protection from vaccine can take up to two weeks to develop but lasts through the season, so we recommend getting flu vaccine early, before flu disease is in the community.

 Where to Get Vaccinated

-The 2015-2016 flu season vaccine will be available throughout Contra Costa County beginning in the Fall of 2015.
-Ongoing Public Health Immunization Clinics will begin offering flu vaccine on October 12th, 2015.
+The 2021-22 flu season vaccine will be available throughout Contra Costa County beginning in the Fall of 2021.
+Ongoing Public Health Immunization Clinics will begin offering flu vaccine in October.

 To get a flu vaccine: